lanza/nathanlanza.github.io/_posts/2016-06-15-quick-post-about-generics.markdown

 ---
 layout: post
-title: "Generics?"
+title: "Quick Post About Generics"
 date:   2016-06-15 1:42:0 -0400
-categories: test
+categories: generics
 ---
-Just figured I'd write something simple about generics.
+Just figured I'd write something simple about generics just to get this blog going.

 First, I'll demonstrate the situation without generics.
 A Swift without generics would use structs similar to this: